danielkcho/II1305-generic-card-app/CardGamesApp/README.md

 }
 ```

-And also, run the following command:
+And also, run these additional commands:

 ### `npm install react-native-dialog --save`
+### `npm i --save json-circular-stringify`

+The json dependecy above lets you use `require("json-circular-stringify");` to override JSON.stringify.

 -----------------------------------------------------------------------------------------------------------------------